 AMD Radeon RX 6600 XT will be available on August 11, 2021.
 AMD board OEMs ASRock, ASUS, BIOSTAR, Gigabyte, MSI, PowerColor, SAPPHIRE, XFX should all be releasing their version of the new mid-range AIB at an expected MSRP around $379.

 What do we think?

-The first RNDA 2.0 based AIBs provide the consumer with an attractive options.
+The first RDNA 2.0 based AIBs provide the consumer with an attractive option.
 The RX 6600 XT performs brilliantly at its targeted 1080P resolution but provides quality framerates into 4K.
-In Godfall for instance the RX 6600 XT was pumping out over 60 FPS at 1440P, and over 80 when FidelityFX was enabled.
-84 FPS and 85 FPS in Assassin’s Creed: Valhalla and Red Dead Redemption 2 respectively.
+In Godfall, for instance, the RX 6600 XT was pumping out over 60 FPS at 1440P, and over 80 when FidelityFX was enabled.
+84 FPS and 85 FPS in Assassin’s Creed: Valhalla and Red Dead Redemption 2, respectively.